Patty Klein by Jan Steeman

 Malmberg magazines

-She also became a regular writer for Okki, Jippo and Taptoe, the educational children's magazines of Malmberg.
-In Okki, she published short stories and poems, as well as the title comic 'Okki Bokki Boef' (1971-1975) with art by Ton Beek and 'Joep, Jolleke en Pots' (1976) with Jan van der Voo.
-Klein and Beek also cooperated on the comic series about the boy Flip and the girl Flossie for Jippo (1973-1974).
-In this same magazine, she and Jan van Haasteren revived 'Bartje and Opa' under the title 'Erik en Opa' (1974-1980).
-Another notable creation was the poetic pantomime comic strip 'Annemoon', drawn by Piet Wijn for Okki between 1980 and 1982.
-Patty Klein and Piet Wijn have also created text stories with trolls for Jippo.
-In Taptoe, she wrote the puzzle comic about private investigator 'Sulle Hooms' (1978-1981).
-The artwork was provided by Prutswerk (Gerrit de Jager and Wim Stevenhagen).
-Klein also contributed to Paul Bodoni's feature for Jippo, 'Het verhaal van...', of which the end of the story always returned to the beginning.
-Klein's final work for Malmberg was the gag strip 'Marloes' (1991-1992) with Fred de Heij in Taptoe.
-The strip was cancelled after only one year, largely because De Heij's artwork was deemed too realistic.
+Patty Klein also became a regular writer for Okki, Jippo and Taptoe, the educational children's magazines of the publishing house Malmberg.
+In Okki, she published short stories and poems, and also created the title comic 'Okki Bokki Boef' (1971-1975) with art by Ton Beek and 'Joep, Jolleke en Pots' (1976) with Jan van der Voo.
+For Jippo magazine, Klein and Beek also collaborated on the comic series about the boy Flip and the girl Flossie (1973-1974).
+In this same magazine, Klein and Jan van Haasteren revived 'Bartje and Opa' under the title 'Erik en Opa' (1974-1980).
+Another notable creation was the poetic pantomime comic strip 'Annemoon' (1980-1982), drawn by Piet Wijn for Okki magazine.
+In addition, Patty Klein and Piet Wijn also created text stories with trolls for Jippo.
+In Taptoe magazine, Klein wrote the puzzle comic about private investigator 'Sulle Hooms' (1978-1981), with artwork provided by the Prutswerk duo (Gerrit de Jager and Wim Stevenhagen).
+Klein also contributed to Paul Bodoni's Jippo feature, 'Het Verhaal Van...', of which the end of the story always returned to the beginning.
+Klein's final work for Malmberg was the gag strip 'Marloes' (1991-1992), created with Fred de Heij in Taptoe.
+The strip was canceled after only one year, largely because De Heij's artwork was deemed too realistic for the young readership.

 Sulle Hooms